mike632t/x11-calc/README.md

 Your problem report should contain:

-- System details (preferably the output from 'neofetch' but should include at least the host platform and OS version.
+- System details (preferably the output from 'neofetch') but this should at least the host platform and the OS, desktop, and window manager details.

 - GCC version used.